 Inspired by the autobiography of St. Theresa of the Child Jesus, she had offered herself in 1925, as a victim to Merciful Love.
 In 1930, having already taken private vows of virginity, poverty and obedience, she further offered herself as a victim to Divine Justice, realizing that her mission was "to expiate, to suffer and to love."
 The Lord soon took her at her word.
 Not only did her mother's tyranny and religious indifference cause Maria increasing mental duress and spiritual sufferings, but in 1934 her own deteriorating health finally 'nailed' Maria to her bed never again to leave it.

-No stranger to today's ecumenical interest in Unity among Christian churches, Valtorta came to that interest through her admiration and devotion to another 'Maria': the Cistercian nun and patroness of Unity, Blessed Maria Gabriella.
+No stranger to today's interest among devout Catholics for unity in the Church, Valtorta came to that interest through her admiration and devotion to another 'Maria': the Cistercian nun and patroness of Unity, Blessed Maria Gabriella.
 Like Maria Gabriella, Maria Valtorta was led to pray for Church Unity even before she knew that this was already being prayed for in a special way in the Church.
 In her other writings containing additional Visions and Dictations and some of her correspondence of 1943, she refers to Sister Gabriella at length -- this is the same year she began to receive her Visions for The Poem of the Man-God.
 In a letter probably written to her spiritual director, Fr.
 Migliorini, she says: